-To test the sensitivity performance of the proposed NNCGP methods with the number of neighbors $m$, we compare the RMSPEs of the three different methods for $m = 1,2,3,4, 5, 10, 15$, and $20$ in Figure~\ref{fig:fig-sensitive}(a).
-We use the same prior specifications as well as computational strategies as above.
-In terms of the prediction accuracy, the NNCGP outperforms both the single level NNGP and the combined levels NNGP for all $m$.
-The decrease of the RMSPE is smaller as $m$ become greater than $10$.
-The computational time of NNCGP is slower than single level NNGP and combined levels NNGP (Figure~\ref{fig:fig-sensitive}(b)).
-The NNCGP uses data from both levels and also expand the reference set to ensure its nested structure for different levels.
-The single NNGP model only uses data from the higher fidelity level.
-The combined levels NNGP uses the same dataset as the NNCGP.
+To test the sensitivity of the proposed NNCGP method to the number of neighbors $m$, we compare the RMSPEs of the three different methods for $m = \{1,2,3,4, 5, 10, 15\}$, and $20$ in Figure~\ref{fig:fig-sensitive}(a).
+We use the same prior specifications and computational strategies as described above.
+In terms of prediction accuracy, the NNCGP outperforms both the single level NNGP and the combined NNGP for all $m$.
+The decrease of the RMSPE is smaller as $m$ becomes greater than $10$.
+The computational time is longer for the NNCGP than both the single level NNGP and combined NNGP (Figure~\ref{fig:fig-sensitive}(b)).
+The NNCGP uses data from both levels and also expands the reference set to ensure the nested structure between different levels.
+The single NNGP model only uses data from the high-fidelity level.
+The combined NNGP uses the same dataset as the NNCGP.
 However, the reference set of the combined NNGP is equal to the reference set of the first fidelity level of NNCGP.
-It is worth mentioning that the computational speed of the proposed NNCGP can be improved significantly if parallel computing is available, as explained in Section~\ref{sec:GibbsSampler}.
-The computational speed of the parallel version can approximate the computational time of the combined levels NNGP.
-Moreover, if the observation locations are nested or semi-nested the computational complexity of the NNCGP can be further reduced since $\tilde{n}_1<(n_1+n_2)$.
+It is worth mentioning that if the observation locations are nested or semi-nested the computational complexity of the NNCGP can be further reduced since $\tilde{n}_1<(n_1+n_2)$.